iota-community/treasury/specifications/chrysalis-referendum-rfc.md

                                             <td>Answer Additional Information Length</td>
                                             <td>uint16</td>
                                             <td>
-                                                The length of the answer additional information text in bytes
+                                                The length of the answer additional information text in bytes.
+Set to 0 if empty.
+Max 500 bytes are allowed.
                                             </td>
                                         </tr>
                                         <tr>
                                             <td>Answer Additional Information</td>
                                             <td>String</td>
                                             <td>
-                                                Additional information about the Answer UTF-8 format
+                                                Additional information about the Answer UTF-8 format.
+Field does not exist if the length was set to 0.
                                             </td>
                                         </tr>
                                     </table>